hashicorp/envconsul/README.md

 \* = Required parameter

-Multiple prefixes are merged in the order they are specified, with the right-most prefix taking precedence over its left siblings.
+Multiple prefixes are merged in the order they are specified, with the right-most prefix taking precedence over its left siblings/ Vault secrets always take precedence over consul prefixes.

 For example, consider:

 ```shell
 $ envconsul -prefix global/config -prefix redis/config